Platform View

 Stopping

-The opta daemon stop command sends a SIGTERM to the daemon process and waits for it to exit cleanly.
-Active sessions are preserved on disk and can be resumed after the daemon is restarted.
+opta daemon stop sends a graceful shutdown signal, waits for clean termination, and force-stops only when necessary.
+Active sessions remain preserved on disk and can be resumed after restart.

 opta daemon stop